rage/programming-23/data/part-1/4-arithmetic-operations.md

 </sample-output>

-Usually you do not need to create two separate variables (like `input_str` ja `year` above) to read a number value from the user.
+Usually you do not need to create two separate variables (like `input_str` and `year` above) to read a number value from the user.
 Instead, reading the input with the `input` function and converting it with the `int` function can be achieved in one go:

 ```python
 year = int(input("Which year were you born? "))